chenyanyu/flexswitch-idea/README.md

     File structure: Cmd+F12 for OS X, Ctrl+F12 in Windows/Linux— Helps you navigate through the file structure.
     Find action: Shift+Cmd+A on OS X, Ctrl+Shift+A on Windows/Linux — Searches for actions by their names; especially useful when you don’t know the full action name.

+Evaluation fo MIPS I6400:

+golang
+GO compiler

+Test for GO network package
+GO test programs

+GO as system programming languange for sysd
+GO Flexswitch SDK?

+OPX Snaproute GO missing application and test in GO? we  can help some?